 People that still live by the principles of astrology believe that this period is significant and can lead to misfortune.

 In Chinese astrology and philosophy, the planet Mercury is associated with water.
 Water is one of the five Wu Xing – the major elements that affect chi energy.
 It’s symbolic of intelligence, wisdom, and flexibility.

-The planet Mercury also holds significance in Hindi belief systems.
+The planet Mercury also holds significance in Hindu belief systems.
 The Sanskrit word Budha (not to be confused with Buddha) is the word for the planet.
-Like Roman-influenced cultures, the word for Wednesday (Budhavara) is rooted in astrology and named after Budhain the Hindi calendar.
-Mercury’s influence is also focused around intelligence, the mind, and memory.
+Like Roman-influenced cultures, the word for Wednesday (Budhavara) is rooted in astrology and named after Budhain, the Hindi calendar.
+Mercury’s influence also focuses on intelligence, the mind, and memory.

 Mercury is associated with a deity that shares the same Sanskrit name, and like the Roman god, he is considered the protector of merchants.
 He is depicted with light green skin color to mimic the green hue given off by the planet.